////an urgent and surging voice////

 Raman Mundair is an Indian born, director, writer, artist, activist, filmmaker and playwright.
 She is not neuro-typical and identifies as disabled, Queer and a British Asian intersectional feminist.
 She is based in Shetland and Glasgow.
 She is the award winning author of Lovers, Liars, Conjurers and Thieves, A Choreographer’s Cartography, The Algebra of Freedom (a play) and is the editor of Incoming: Some Shetland Voices.

 Raman is an ALL3Media Scholarship winner and a graduate of the National Film and Television School.
-She has been invited by BBC writers room to be part of their Scottish Drama Writers Programme 2020 initiative.
+She has been invited by BBC writers room to be part of their Scottish Drama Writers Programme 2021 initiative and has been commissioned to develop an original drama with Synchronicity Films

 She was shortlisted as a writer and director for Sharp Shorts.
 Tramway, Glasgow commissioned three new experimental artist films which debuted on the Tramway TV initiative.